hazelcast/hazelcast-reference-manual/src/JettySessionReplication.md

 #### How Jetty Session Replication Works

-Jetty Session Replication in Hazelcast Enterprise is a Hazelcast Module where each created `HttpSession` Object's state is kept in Hazelcast Distributed Map.
+Hazelcast Jetty Session Manager is a Hazelcast Module where each created `HttpSession` Object's state is kept in Hazelcast Distributed Map.

 Since the session data are in Hazelcast Distributed Map, you can use all the available features offered by Hazelcast Distributed Map implementation, such as MapStore and WAN Replication.